Copyright 2025 Xanadu Quantum Technologies Inc.

 to the base operation.

-cmpr_uncompute_op (CompressedResourceOp): A compressed resource operator, corresponding
+cmpr_uncompute_op (CompressedResourceOp): An optional compressed resource operator, corresponding

 Returns: